Skip to main content

 What Is the Core Principle of Health Data Privacy

-GINA dictates that you cannot be compelled to provide this information, and your participation in a cannot be incentivized based on its disclosure.
+GINA dictates that you cannot be compelled to provide this information, and your participation in a wellness program cannot be incentivized based on its disclosure.
 Your decision to share such deeply personal information must be explicitly voluntary, requiring your written consent.

-Complementing this is the (ADA), which extends confidentiality requirements to the medical information you share.
+Complementing this is the Americans with Disabilities Act (ADA), which extends confidentiality requirements to the medical information you share.
 If you participate in health screenings or risk assessments, the ADA requires that your individual medical reports be kept confidential and separate from your personnel file.
 These legal frameworks work in concert, establishing a clear directive that your health information is yours, and its use is strictly confined to the wellness context, shielded from employment-related decisions.

 Your personal health data is legally separated from your employment records, with access restricted to aggregated, anonymous summaries for your employer.